mehdimkz/Axross-DataScraping/README.md

 This Python code reads list of Items from list_of_items.csv and serach for them in https://shopee.co.id/.
 So put this CSV file beside Python Scraper file.

 The output file will be a CSV file.
-I have put an example of CSV output file in this repository.
+I have put an example of CSV output file(Shopee-Scraped-data.csv) in this repository.